tugot17/pmpp/chapter-4/README.md

 Number of registers per block: `128 x 30 = 3,840` registers per block.
 Maximum number of blocks based on the registers per block:  `65,536 / 3,840 = 17`.
 17 is more than the limit impossed on us by the block size.

 So the total number of threads for this setting is: `16 x 128 = 2048` threads, so we get full utilization `(2048 / 2048 = 100%)

+**b.**
+Maximum number of blocks based on the block size: `2048 / 32 = 64`.
+64 is above the hardware limit of 32 blocks per SM the constraint is not satisfied and we can't operate that mamy blocks.

+Number of registers per block: `32 x 29 = 928`.
+Maximum number of blocks based on the registers per block:  `65,536 / 928 = 70`.
+The SM limitation is 32 blocks per SM we can't operate that many.

+So the total number of threads for this setting is `32 x 32 =1024` threads, so we get 50% `1024/2048=0.5=50%` utilization.

 ### Exercise 9